Season Ticket Buyer Behavior and Secondary Market Options

-- Under review at Journal of Marketing Research
+- Under third round review at Marketing Science (minor revision).

-- Co-authored with Yanwen Wang and Michael Lewis
+- Co-authored with Michael Lewis (Emory) and Yanwen Wang (UBC)